 When you consider the clear link between excessive consumption of sugars and carbohydrates and the epidemic of obesity and diabetes that afflicts our society, the mad rush for non-caloric sweeteners is self-explanatory.
 Logic demands that by reducing the consumption of sugar, one should be able to control excess weight.
-As we saw in the article Les produits «sans sucre» feraient engraisser (in French), replacing sugar with artificial sweeteners does not give the desired results.
+Replacing sugar with artificial sweeteners does not give always the desired results.
 But what about stevia?

 Stevia is a plant that’s native to South and Central America and it is part of the Asteraceae family like daisies and echinacea.
 It has been used since time immemorial to soften drinks and sweeten foods.

 Stevia was identified by botanist Moises Santiago Bertoni in Paraguay in 1899, hence its Latin name: Stevia rebaudiana Bertoni.
 Initial analyses that isolated and identified steviosides (especially rebaudioside A) date back to 1931, in France.

 The sweetening effect of stevia, more specifically of steviosides, has therefore been common knowledge since the early 20th century, and even long before that, because of its traditional use.
 It’s the Japanese who first began to develop a non-caloric sweetener from stevia.
 Stevia was approved in this country in 1970.
 In those days, the use of artificial sweeteners was banned in Japan.

 The situation was the exact opposite on this side of the pond.
 The craze for cyclamate and saccharin was at its peak here during that period.
 1965 led to the discovery of aspartame.
 All these molecules were patented.

 The demand was phenomenal… and so was the lobbying.
 Who would willingly welcome the arrival of a natural and non-patentable sweetener on the market?
 (It’s nothing new that vested interests determine political agendas.)